 Conditions When Not Required to Exonerate Bond.
 The court is not required to exonerate the bond under subsection (d)(2)(C) if a detainer was placed on the defendant before the bond was posted or the release or transfer to another government agency was for 24 hours or less.

 Other Circumstances.
-In all other instances, the court may exonerate a bond if appropriate.
+In all other instances, the decision whether or not to exonerate a bond is within the discretion of the court.

 Post-Forfeiture Notice.
 After filing an order of forfeiture, the court must provide: